timboudreau/shutesburybroadband/broadbandFaq.md

 All costs listed here which are not examples of Leverett's costs are estimates, which may be incorrect or subject to change, but are based on the best information we have at present:

  - Total cost per household for doing a similar project in Leverett:  $5000 per household
- - Cost of the network build in Leverett:  $2.6 million (Shutesbury is geographically bigger, so we should expect this to be higher for us)
+ - Cost of the network build in Leverett:  $3.6 million (Shutesbury is geographically bigger, so we should expect this to be higher for us)
  - Cost of running fiber to one telephone pole:  $300
  - Cost of the network design for Leverett (Shutesbury should be comparable): $40,000
  - Cost of an application to Verizon to add fiber to poles:  $10,000 per 200 poles (the money is applied to work done later)
+ - Ongoing rent of space on poles (there is an exemption for "municipal space" on poles, but court cases have decided this only applies to services that are *purely municipal* such as connecting a police station and fire department)

 **How can I keep informed?**